kerrishotts/pgday/2017/creating-a-modern-phonegap-plugin/presentation.md

 # Git

 Plugins can also be installed from a Git repository.
+Typically used for pre-release testing.

 ```sh
 cordova plugin add http://github.com/apache/cordova-plugin-device
 cordova plugin rm cordova-plugin-device
 ```

-Specify a branch: (useful for testing pre-release/edge plugins):
+Specify a branch:

 ```sh
 cordova plugin add http://github.com/apache/cordova-plugin-device